 “You should go back to school and become a teacher!”

-And watch most of them backpedal as they suddenly picture themselves spending nine months in a classroom instead of three on a beach.
+And watch most of them backpedal as they suddenly picture themselves spending ten months in a classroom instead of two on a beach.

 Subscribe here for articles in your inbox.